Fluxonium Qubits in a Flip-Chip Package: Abstract

 \section{Abstract}

-The strong anharmonicity and high coherence times inherent to fluxonium superconducting circuits are beneficial for implementing quantum information processors.
-In addition to requiring high-quality physical qubits, a quantum processor needs to be assembled in a manner that reduces crosstalk and decoherence.
-In this letter, we report work on fluxonium qubits packaged in a flip-chip architecture.
-Here, the fluxonium qubits are embedded in a multi-chip module (MCM), where a classical control and readout chip is bump-bonded to the quantum chip.
-The modular approach allows for improved connectivity between qubits and control/readout elements, and separate fabrication processes.
-We demonstrate that this configuration does not degrade the fluxonium qubit performance, and identify the main decoherence mechanisms to improve on the reported results.
+The strong anharmonicity and high coherence times inherent to fluxonium superconducting circuits are beneficial for quantum information processing.
+In addition to requiring high-quality physical qubits, a quantum processor needs to be assembled in a manner that minimizes crosstalk and decoherence.
+In this paper, we report work on fluxonium qubits packaged in a flip-chip architecture, where a classical control and readout chip is bump-bonded to the quantum chip, forming a multi-chip module (MCM).
+The modular approach allows for improved connectivity between the qubits and control/readout elements, and separate fabrication processes.
+We characterize the coherence properties of the individual fluxonium qubits, demonstrate high fidelity single-qubit gates with 6 ns microwave pulses (without DRAG), and identify the main decoherence mechanisms to improve on the reported results.